Goreli/DKCPPDEV/libs/dkmrx/readme.md

 ```C++
 m2 + m3;
 ```
 results in a temporary matrix object.
 Different types of handling are required depending on whether the result is immediately assigned to another matrix object or reused as an operand in another operation.
-The former requires to take over the content of the temporary object.
-The latter requires eventual deallocation of the temporary object.
+The former may require to take over the content of the temporary object.
+The latter may need to eventually deallocate the temporary object.

 In the following example the overloaded addition operator creates a temporary object that is immediately assigned to object mrx3.
 Object mrx3 takes over the content of the temporary object.
 ```C++